andry-tino/t-jesonmor/logic-horsemove.md

 # Moving an horse

-We need to write down the code for `_onClickHandler` as it was showed in the previous diagrams.
+We can resume our work in `board.js` as we need to write down the code for `_onClickHandler` as it was showed in the previous diagrams.
 However we will need a few things first.
 One of the functionalities we need to have in place is the code for moving an horse from one house to the other.

 ## Common grounding
 Let's enstablish some naming and a terminology we are going to use.
 Everytime we have a move, we recognize the following things: